indygreg/python-build-standalone/README.rst

       The string value may be ``NULL``, which may need special handling by consumers.

+   links
+      An array of linking requirement maps.
+(See below for data format.)

    objs
       An array of paths to object files constituting this extension module.

    static_lib
       The path to a static library defining this extension module.

-   system_lib_depends
-      An array of extra system libraries this extension depends on.

-links
-   A map describing additional linking information needed for this distribution.

-   Some core distributions and extensions may require linking against additional libraries.
-This map describes those requirements.

-   This map has the following keys:

-   core
-      An array of link requirement maps.

-   extensions
-      A map of extension name to an array of link requirement maps.

-   Each entry in the link array is a map with the following keys:
+Each entry in a ``links`` array is a map with the following keys:

 name
   Name of the library being linked against.

 path_static
   Path to the static version of this library, if available in the distribution.

 path_dynamic
   Path to the dynamic version of this library, if available in the distribution.

+If an entry does not have a ``path_static`` or ``path_dynamic`` entry, it is assumed to be a *system* library dependency.
+System libraries are typically passed into the linker by name only and found using default library search paths.